dmckinnon/dmckinnon.github.io/_drafts/2025-04-01-ML-Business-card.md

 ![](/assets/card/kicad_schematic.png)

 Here we see the flash memory for the RP2040.
 I'd copied this straight from the examples Raspberry Pi provided.
-Several pins are pulled high or low, some have decoupling capacitors, one is connected to a switch - this gets pulled low to program the device.
+Several pins are pulled high or low (3.3v or ground respectively), some have decoupling capacitors, one is connected to a switch - this gets pulled low to program the device.
 Several are connected to labels that are used elsewhere.
 The full schematic is [here](https://github.com/dmckinnon/dmckinnon.github.io/blob/master/assets/card/schematic.pdf).

 Then there is the PCB design.
 This is the physical layout that will be on the actual board.